-In some cases, software or firmware updates might be available for your computer that improve communication with your power adapter.
+In some cases, software or firmware updates may be available for your computer that improve communication with your power adapter.
 If your Mac starts up, check for software updates on your Mac.

-The USB-C power adapter can become warm during normal use, so be sure to use it in a well ventilated area.
-Always plug the power adapter directly into a power outlet using the AC plug, or place it on a table or other well ventilated area when using the Power Adapter Extension Cable (sold separately).
+The USB-C power adapter can become warm during normal use, so make sure you're using it in a well-ventilated area.
+Always plug the power adapter directly into a plug socket using the AC plug, or place it on a table or other well-ventilated area when using the Power Adapter Extension Cable (sold separately).

-Avoid placing your adapter in a poorly ventilated area, like on a couch, thick carpeting, bedding, or a pillow.
+Avoid placing your adapter in a poorly ventilated area, such as on a sofa, thick carpet, bedding or a pillow.
 Avoid covering the adapter with a blanket or other insulation.

-The power adapter might turn itself off if it gets too warm.
+The power adapter may turn itself off if it gets too warm.
 If this happens, disconnect the USB-C cable from your Mac laptop, then let the power adapter cool down before handling it.

-If your Mac laptop is still not charging, you can bring it to an Apple Store or Apple Authorized Service Provider for evaluation.
-Make sure to bring your Mac, your USB-C power adapter, and any USB-C cables you use for charging.
+If your Mac laptop isn’t charging, you can bring it to an Apple Store or Apple Authorised Service Provider for evaluation.
+Make sure you bring your Mac, your USB-C power adapter and any USB-C cables you use for charging.